tekkenthuuug/type-steamapi/README.md

     }
 });
 ```
-**By default cache is enabled**, and expires in 5 minutes.
+**By default cache is enabled** and expires in 5 minutes.
 However, if you want to overwrite this behaviour, you can add cache property to configuration object.

 ### Examples
 Now you can call methods on SteamAPI instance.
 Lets try a few things.